-The Sentencing Project, a research and advocacy group to "reduce the reliance on incarceration," issued a report showing some startling statistics about incarceration in Oklahoma.
+The Sentencing Project, a research and advocacy group to "reduce the reliance on incarceration," issued a report showing some startling statistics about incarceration in the state.
 This report looked at incarceration rates, length of sentencing, and racial disparity in sentencing.

-In "Oklahoma Sentencing and Punishment: Two Decades of Rising Imprisonment," researchers uncovered the following key facts about incarceration in Oklahoma:
+In "Oklahoma Sentencing and Punishment: Two Decades of Rising Imprisonment," researchers uncovered the following key facts:

 - Oklahoma's incarceration rate of 66 per 100,000 people is the third highest incarceration rate in the nation.
 It is nearly 50 percent greater than the national average.
 Only Louisiana and Mississippi have higher incarceration rates.